Light Intensity for Marijuana Plants

 Maximum Light Requirements for Cannabis

-The value below will give your marijuana plants all the light they need to form nice and dense buds, although it is important to note that this can varie a little depending on the strain.
+The value below will give your marijuana plants all the light they need to form nice and dense buds, although it is important to note that this may vary a little depending on the strain.

 Less light will often cause looser, less compact buds.